 The geometry is designed to present a 50Ω stripline.
 The device under test (DUT) is placed in between the bottom wall and the septum.

 The TBTC1 is a so called "open TEM cell", which got no side walls for convenient placement of the DUT.
 It may pick up RF background noise, which however can be taken into account by doing a measurement of the cell output signal before powering on the DUT.

 The TBTC1 got a better frequency response compared to standard TEM cells of similar size.

 TEM cells suffer from higher order wave modes which limit the usable bandwidth.

-A unique design feature of the Tekbox TEM cells implements resistance perpendicular to the desired propagation direction of the wave.
+A unique design feature of the TBTC1 implements resistance perpendicular to the desired propagation direction of the wave.

 Consequently higher order wave modes and resonances are suppressed.

-All TEM cells are supplied together with a 50Ω/25W RF termination, a DC block to protect the spectrum analyzer or RF receiver input and a N-Male to N-Male coaxial cable.
+The device is supplied together with a 50Ω/25W RF termination and a DC block to protect the spectrum analyzer or RF receiver input.